 - Acids mainly only affect the eye's surface (pH value less than 7) as they do not penetrate the tissue as easily.
 Neutral (pH value of 7) substances are classified as irritants because they generally do not cause permanent damage to the eye.
 They can be found in car batteries, glass polish, vinegar, nail polish remover, most detergents, other cleaning products, and pepper spray.

 - Alkali burns are the most dangerous (chemical substances with a pH value greater than 7); they inflict damage by penetrating the surface tissue and cause real damage to both internal and external structures.
 Alkali can be found in fertilizers, drain cleaners, oven cleaners, and plaster or cement.

 - By a splash of liquid getting in your eye

 - Aerosol spray in the eye

 Everyday products causing chemical injuries at home include, but are not limited to:

 In agricultural environments, substances that can cause possible eye damage include fertilizers or pesticides.
 In industry, there is a wide variety of chemicals and solvents regularly used that are harmful to the eye.
-Dangerous chemicals are being regularly used in all industries such as manufacturing, laboratories, mining, construction, agriculture, and cleaning.
+Dangerous chemicals are regularly used in all sectors, such as manufacturing, laboratories, mining, construction, agriculture, and cleaning.
 However, the risks should be minimized if the appropriate safety and health regulations are respected.